 🚇 Nearest station is Waterloo.

-Bringing light, colour, and Christmas sparkle to south west London, Christmas at Kew is back and it’s bigger than ever.
+Bringing light, colour, and Christmas sparkle to south west London, Christmas at Kew is back to light up the UNESCO World Heritage Site with stunning displays.
 Along a 2.7km trail, you’ll find more than a million twinkly lights adorning bridges, arches, trees, tunnels, and more.
-Marvel at the hugely popular Fire Garden, and be sure to snap a pic in the Instagram-dominating Christmas Cathedral.
-To keep you warm along the way, there are plenty of independent food stands and vendors – and yes, there will be plenty of mulled wine and hot chocolate too!
-There’s also a whole smattering of delicacies dotted all across the site.
-Find out more and grab tickets at the website.
+Don’t miss the famous Christmas Cathedral, a tunnel of thousands of lights that is a surefire hit for the ‘gram every year.
+To keep you warm along the way, there are plenty of independent food stands and vendors – with a whole smattering of delicacies dotted across the site.

 📍 Royal Botanic Gardens, Kew, Richmond.